 The Department of History, Political Science and Public Policy offers a four-year program leading to a Bachelor of Arts in History.
 Following completion of foundation courses, students pursue different fields of history depending upon their intellectual and career interests.
-As appropriate, political science and liberal arts courses (up to 15 hours) can be used to fulfill some requirements of the history major.
 This flexible program furnishes a useful background for careers in public service, education, environmental studies, government, law, journalism, public communication and business.
 Students graduating with a degree in History will be able to:

-- Demonstrate a comprehensive understanding of subject matter, methodologies and a variety of historiographical approaches; - Demonstrate the ability to think clearly and critically about history and historical narratives, and to express ideas logically and persuasively in written and oral form; - Demonstrate familiarity with diverse cultures and chronological periods and capacity for both empathetic and critical understanding of one's own culture and society as well as those different from one's own; - Demonstrate competence in historical research and presentation, including the ability to appropriately access, use and evaluate primary and secondary sources in order to make a coherent historical argument.
+• Demonstrate a comprehensive understanding of subject matter, methodologies and a variety of historiographical approaches;

+• Demonstrate the ability to think clearly and critically about history and historical narratives, and to express ideas logically and persuasively in written and oral form;

+• Demonstrate familiarity with diverse cultures and chron-

+ological periods and capacity for both empathetic and critical understanding of one's own culture and society as well as those different from one's own;

+• Demonstrate competence in historical research and presentation, including the ability to appropriately access, use and evaluate primary and secondary sources in order to make a coherent historical argument.